UC Pathways to Baccalaureate Degrees That Can Be Completed in Three Years

 Many students enroll at UC with significant numbers of credit hours known as advanced standing.
 The accumulation of such hours is not a guarantee that students can complete a baccalaureate degree within three years, as these hours must apply specifically to the requirements of the selected degree program.
 However, planful selection of such opportunities can enhance the likelihood of three-year completion.
 Below are details about how to attain advanced standing prior to enrollment.

 Many High Schools offer Advanced Placement (AP) Courses.
 AP courses are sanctioned by the College Board through a process that assures equivalency with college level courses.
 At Ohio public campuses, students earning a score of 3 or better on an AP exam are guaranteed the award of college level credit.
 AP courses typically fulfill general education or introductory courses in a discipline.
-See the UC Key for AP course equivalencies.
+See test scores and resulting awards at the link below:

 Other nationally recognized tests also result in the award of advanced standing credit.
 For all such tests, score notification must be received from the testing agency.
 See specifics about advanced standing options.
 They include but are not limited to: